wgoodall01/activity-generator/README.md

 Generate worksheets from Quizlet sets.

 ## Use
-Get any (public) Quizlet set you want, pop in the URL, pick the type of activity and number of questions, and hit to.
+Get any (public) Quizlet set you want, pop in the URL, pick the type of activity and number of questions, and hit go.
 Wait for a couple seconds, hit the 'Open in Overleaf' button, and print.
 Done!

 ## Some screenshots
 ![The main form](https://i.imgur.com/pUJpMry.png)